DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - No class - Thanksgiving Break

 ### Mon Nov 27
+- Let's support and coach each other to successfully complete our semester
-- Before class: Make sure your Google Doc is shared for anyone to *comment*
+- Before class: Make any revisions you wish to your [Build 5 drafts](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit), and make sure they are shared for anyone to *comment*
-- In-class: [Peer Review with evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) of an assigned Data Story, due during class, for participation credit.
+- In-class: [Peer review assignments](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit) with [evaluation criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit), due during class, for participation credit.
 Students must submit a full draft in order to participate in the peer review.
 Choose to either type comments into a shared Google Doc **or** hand-write on paper.
 Share copy with instructor who will evaluate the quality of constructive feedback.
 - Assign [Build 6: Data Stories for Community Partners](https://docs.google.com/document/d/1OSRcSDb3Hs6U2T-q50URzOmp93OhUW0ALu23P20T5yk/edit).
 Improve draft based on feedback, and migrate all content from Google Doc to GitHub Pages format, due Monday Dec 4th 2pm for instructor to forward to partners (for non-graded comments and participation credit).
 - Tip: An efficient method to edit your data story on your computer:
   - In GitHub, download your `index.html` file to your computer